rust-project-primer/book/src/intro.md

 # Introduction

-- software becomes ever more complex
-- rust is very promising, it has language features that allow you to manage complexity
-- yet, maintaining software projects is more than just writing good code
-- software projects need to be structured in a way that allows them to grow
-- the rust language ecosystem has an extraordinary amount of tooling that allows you to automate this
-- best practises from 30 years of software development are encoded in the tooling of the rust language
+As software continues to grow more complex, managing that complexity becomes a key challenge.
+The Rust programming language is, in my opinion, particularly promising in this regard.
+It has language features designed to help developers handle complexity effectively.
+Its focus on memory safety and fearless concurrency allows you to write large, multithreaded applications without needing to worry about many of the kinds of crashes that can happen in C or C++.
+However, maintaining software projects involves much more than just writing good code—it also requires structuring projects in a way that supports long-term growth and sustainability.

+Fortunately, the Rust ecosystem provides an useful set of tools that help automate many aspects of software development and maintenance.
+These tools are built on learnings from decades of software engineering, allowing you to manage projects efficiently and effectively.

-- this book teaches you how to take advantage of that
-- this book shows you how you can keep your rust projects free of bugs and usable by others with less effort
+This book is designed to teach you how to take full advantage of Rust's ecosystem.
+It will guide you on how to keep your Rust projects free of bugs and maintainable with less effort, making them easier to use and extend by others.
-- this book is a recipe book, every chapter is self-contained
-- you should not implement every piece of advice from this book, rather use it as inspiration

-While the Rust programming language is amazing, this is not a book about Rust, per se.
-Instead, this book gives little nuggets of information on how you can structure and maintain Rust software projects.
-As such, it focusses not on the Rust language, but rather on the way that you can use it effectively.
+The book follows a recipe format, with each chapter being self-contained, so you can focus on specific topics as needed.
+You don't need to implement every suggestion in this book.
+Instead, use it as a source of inspiration to find the approaches that work best for your project.

 ## Target Audience